STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/HW04_tidy_data_and_joins.md

 ## 3.1 Add Emails for Each Guest on List:

-Including emails only for those on the guest dataset (no additonal emails):
+Assumption: Only including guests from guest list who have a corresponding email from the email tibble:
+ (no additonal emails, no additional guests):

 ```r
 guest_emails <- Email %>%